tmandel2/Five-Card-Draw-Poker/README.md

+#Five Card Draw Poker with One Player Video Poker Mode

+##Developed by, Timothy B. Mandel

-USER STORIES FOR FIVE CARD DRAW POKER
+###GAMEPLAY FOR FIVE CARD DRAW POKER

 The game starts with the users being able to provide their name.
 It is a two player game, so two names entered.